muratk5n/thirdwave/en/README.md

 ---

-Note that US transport did not fly over the South China Sea, scared the plane could get shot down on that route.
+Note that US transport did not fly over the South China Sea, scared the plane could get shot down there.

 ---